AmitKumarDas/amitkumardas.github.io/_posts/2016-07-01-using-curl-as-rest-client-to-cloudbyte-elasticenter.md

 ### cURL - Pass query parameters via -d

-- Use of -G is a must with -d as EC is pure GET !!!
+- Use of -G is a must with -d as ElastiCenter is a pure GET API !!!

 ```bash